 Whether for a grader for a major cheese manufacturer or brand, or a Quality Control checker for a multi-product sandwich manufacturer or a self-employed cheesemaker the fundamental skills and knowledge required about cheese quality are the same.
 The more people from different industry backgrounds and experience we enrol in the Guild, the better the understanding of cheese qualities will be spread across the industry.

-The taste session with "Indicative levels for taste recognition as recommended by BS 5929 Part 7:1992.
+We use a specialist taste kit with "Indicative levels for taste recognition as recommended by BS 5929 Part 7:1992.
 ISO 3972: 1991".
-This includes sweet, sour, salty, bitter and Umami flavours.
-This session helps the delegates to better understand their own taste acuity and is a cornerstone of the Guild's seminar content.
-Understanding how your own taste receptors work is of great importance not only to cheese graders, but to everyone who comments on cheese flavours.
+This has sweet, sour, salty, bitter and Umami flavours.
+This session is held twice and helps the delegates to better understand their own taste acuity and is a cornerstone of the Guild's seminar content.

 Continuing Professional Development: the Guild of Cheese Graders seminars are designed to give the members a high level experience and quality of knowledge, and to be an on-going and integral part of their CPD programme.

 B.R.C: Guild membership is also relevant to British Retail Consortium.
 The member's written results for the taste kit the Guild uses at every seminar can be used as proof of training and therefore assist in complying with version 7, section 5.6, sub-sections 5.6.1, 126.96.36.199 and 188.8.131.52.

 The industry is now recognising the value of membership of the Guild of Cheese Graders and supporting this initiative.
-Since the first seminar in July 2015, we have enrolled sixty-six members with many of them and their employers kindly giving permission for their logos to be displayed on this website.
+The Guild currently has seventy members with many of them and their employers kindly giving permission for their logos to be displayed on this website.
 Their trust and support are greatly appreciated.